 All fair value measurements above are recurring.
-The carrying values of cash, subscriptions receivable, dividends receivable, interest and other receivables, receivable for investments sold, redemptions payable, distributions payable, accrued liabilities and the Fund's obligation for net assets attributable to holders of redeemable units are measured at amortized cost.
+The carrying values of cash, subscriptions receivable, dividends receivable, payable for investments purchased, redemptions payable, distributions payable, accrued liabilities and the Fund's obligation for net assets attributable to holders of redeemable units are measured at amortized cost.
 Fair values are classified as Level 1 when the related security or derivative is actively traded, and a quoted price is available.
 If an instrument classified as Level 1 subsequently ceases to be actively traded, it is transferred out of Level 1.
 In such cases, instruments are reclassified into Level 2, unless the measurement of its fair value requires the use of significant unobservable inputs, in which case it is classified as Level 3.
-During the year ended December 31, 2023, the equity investment in Largo Physical Vanadium Corp. was transferred from Level 3 to Level 1 since the company began trading publicly in 2023.
+SQI Diagnostics became a distressed security and the Fund transferred \$29,220 equity holding in the company from Level 1 to Level 3 during the year ended December 31, 2023.
+The 2023 transfer was the result of the company's announcement in 2023 of its intention to file for voluntary bankruptcy and as of December 31, 2023 there was doubt on the company's ability to continue as a going concern.